 While it would have been nice to see an Imperial Stout along with the Curacao, Maraschino, and pale brandy, I’ll take the menu as it comes.
 Wouldn’t you?

 Toronto knew how to throw a party.
 Not sure it could as well today.
 Well, maybe.

-Should you be minded to hear Britannic music when perusing the vintage menu, a non-contemporary but still apposite touch would be the stirring Overture from Tommy by The Who.
+Should you be minded to hear Britannic music when perusing the vintage menu a non-contemporary but apposite touch would be The Who’s stirring Overture from Tommy.
 I think Stephenson fils would have liked it.
 The drums would have reminded him of a pounding locomotive, surely…

 Note: Part II to this post appears here.